Rock Dam Lake

 Rock Dam Lake is an 118 acre lake located in Clark County, Wisconsin.
 The lake is shallow, with the deepest depth at 10 feet.
 It is rich in iron resulting in a dark red-blue hue.

 Activities

 Across the street from the lake is the main Rock Dam camping ground.
 Various homes and cabins are often available for rent year round.
 Summer activities include camping, swimming, water skiing, jet skiing, and off-road vehicle trails (four-wheelers, dirt bikes).
 Winter activities include ice fishing and snowmobiling.

-Rock Dam Lake is known for its rich natural surroundings, attracting nature lovers and outdoor enthusiasts alike.
-Part of the Rock Dam Recreation Area, the lake offers a variety of recreational opportunities for both locals and tourists.
-Its shallow waters make it ideal for boating, while the surrounding forests and open spaces provide ample opportunities for hiking and birdwatching.
-The presence of iron in the water imparts a unique red-blue hue to the lake, adding to its aesthetic appeal.

-The lake plays an important role in the local ecosystem.
-The surrounding wetlands help filter runoff water, contributing to the health of the lake’s aquatic life.
-Local wildlife, including various species of birds and small mammals is often spotted in the area, making it a prime location for wildlife watching.